-3.8.2 First Hour Rating (FHR).
-Required on all Storage Water Heaters.
+- 3.8.2 First Hour Rating (FHR).
+Required on all Storage Water Heaters. - 3.8.2.1 Models Qualified Using Test Reports.
 For annual testing, if the FHR test results confirm the rated Draw Pattern, the FHR test results shall be greater than or equal to 90.0% of the certified rating.
-If the FHR test results give the sample a different Draw Pattern, the FHR test results shall be greater than or equal to 95.0% of the certified rating.

-3.8.3 Uniform Energy Factor (UEF).
-Required on all Water Heaters.
+If the FHR test results give the sample a lower Draw Pattern, the FHR test results shall be greater than or equal to 95.0% of the certified rating. - 3.8.2.2 Electric Storage Models Qualified Using an AEDM.
+For alternate input rates, the FHR test results shall confirm the rated Draw Pattern.
+If the FHR test results give the sample a lower Draw Pattern, the FHR test results shall be greater than or equal to 95.0% of the certified FHR rating.
+Tests will be run per Figure 1. - 3.8.3 Uniform Energy Factor (UEF).
+Required on all Water Heaters. - 3.8.3.1 UEF Test Procedure

+3.8.3.1.1 UEF Test following Confirmed Draw Pattern.
+If the FHR or Maximum GPM test confirms or exceeds the rated Draw Pattern, the Laboratory shall conduct the UEF test to the rated draw pattern.

+3.8.3.1.2 UEF Test following Failed Draw Pattern.
+If the FHR or Maximum GPM test has a failing result that gives the sample a lower Draw Pattern, the Laboratory shall conduct the UEF test to the draw pattern based on the measured result.

+3.8.3.2 UEF Pass/Fail Criteria.
 For annual testing, the UEF test results shall be greater than or equal to 95.0% of the certified rating.

 3.8.4 Additional Requirements for Grid-Enabled Water Heaters.
 For annual testing of Grid-Enabled Water Heaters, the UEF test results in unlocked condition shall be greater than or equal to 95.0% of the certified rating.
 If the FHR test results in unlocked condition confirm the rated Draw Pattern, the FHR test results in unlocked condition shall be greater than or equal to 90.0% of the certified rating.
+If the FHR test results in unlocked condition be greater than or equal to 90.0% of the certified rating.
 If the FHR test results in unlocked condition give the sample a different Draw Pattern, the FHR test results in unlocked condition shall be greater than or equal to 95.0% of the certified rating.
 The FHR test results in locked condition shall be less than or equal to 50.0% of the certified rating.